bih/list-of-slideshow-karaoke-slides/README.md

 ## Contributing

 Thanks for wanting to contribute.
-There's just a few rules that we have for slides we accept:
+There's just a few rules that we have for slides in this list:

-- They must not violate the [Major League Hacking][mlh-coc].
+- They must not violate the [Major League Hacking Code of Conduct][mlh-coc].
 - They must have at least 15 slides, and no more than 75 slides.
 - They must not contain more than 75% text.
 Text-heavy slides don't work.
 - They must be available for public use.
 A good place to find slides is [Slideshare][slideshare].